 Step #4: SPRAY PAINT!

 After wiping the sanded ammo boxes down with cheesecloth, I used the Valspar Glossy Black spray paint from Lowe’s.
 In my opinion, Valspar is the BEST spray paint out there.
-(I will have to do a dead honest review on spray paint for you.)
 I gave each box a heavy layer of the spray paint and let them dry overnight.

 They were dry that evening, but the fumes of the spray paint were still quite strong and I had plenty of other things to do to get the room ready…like buy a queen size comforter.